Avoid the summer slump - how to stay focused at work

 - Organize Your Space

-A cluttered work space or station might not seem like something that can have an effect on the way that you work, but trust us (and Harvard Business Review), it does.
-According to HBR, cluttered spaces can have negative effects on our stress, anxiety levels, as well as on our ability to focus.
-To keep your work area tidy, whether you work from home, at an office, or in a hybrid-model, consider using trays or cabinets to house paperwork and documents, label each section so you know what lives where.
-Set a time once a week, or once every two weeks, to clean out your desk from old papers, receipts, and completely wipe down the desk area.
+A cluttered workspace or station might not seem like something that can have an effect on the way that you work, but trust us (and Harvard Business Review), it does.
+According to HBR, cluttered spaces can have negative effects on our stress, and anxiety levels, as well as on our ability to focus.
+To keep your work area tidy, whether you work from home, at an office, or in a hybrid model, consider using trays or cabinets to house paperwork and documents, and label each section so you know what lives where.
+Set a time once a week, or once every two weeks, to clean out your desk from old papers, and receipts, and completely wipe down the desk area.

 - Interval Work